ziraaell/car-rental-database/README.md

 - Python: Main programming language used for backend development.
 - Flask: A lightweight web framework for building the application's backend.
 - Conda: Used for managing packages and virtual environments.
 - PostgreSQL: Relational database system used for storing and managing data.
+- PL/pgSQL: Used for stored procedures, functions, and triggers in PostgreSQL.
 - Psycopg2: A PostgreSQL adapter for Python to handle database interactions.
 - Jinja: Template engine for rendering HTML pages dynamically.
 - Tembo: Cloud-based PostgreSQL hosting platform.